 TIP: If your nut or seed butter is on the thicker side, try warming it up before mixing with the maple syrup.

-Combine the oats, nuts, seeds, pumpkin pie spice, cinnamon and salt together.
+In a large mixing bowl, combine the rolled oats, quick oats, nuts, seeds, coconut, pumpkin pie spice, cinnamon, and salt together.

-Then spread onto a lined baking sheet, patting together in some spots, being sure to leave some clumps if you like granola clusters.
+Then, spread onto a baking sheet lined with parchment paper or a silicon mat, patting together in some spots, being sure to leave some clumps if you like granola clusters.

-Now it’s time to bake the granola for about 40 minutes total, flipping the granola halfway through baking time.
+Now bake the granola for about 40 minutes total, flipping the granola halfway through baking time.

 TIP: Flipping the granola with a flat spatula (versus stirring) will keep some of the clusters.
 Moving the granola halfway through baking time also prevents it from burning.